-How did your idea emerge?
+How did your idea for EnableArm emerge?

 The project is very much family inspired.
 My late grandfather Joe, an active man who took great pride in his appearance, suffered a stroke in late 2003, causing paralysis in his left side.
 His abilities to perform even the most personal and most basic tasks were eroded – such as his ability to shave.
 It was very difficult for me to watch his frustration and upset, and so I wanted to create a device which would help people in this situation.